webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ### ares-setup-device

 This command displays a list of registered target devices.
-You can also add, modify, or remove them from the list.
+You can add, modify, or remove them from the list.
 This command is mainly used to modify target's host address which is running on a remote host.
 If you execute the command without any options, the command runs in interactive mode.

-{{< note >}}
-The emulator is set as the default device.
-Therefore, a command that needs to connect to a device (e.g. `ares-install`) will request a connection to the emulator unless the `--device` option is specified.
-{{< /note >}}

 #### Usages